ht-diva/gwasstudio/README.md

-# GWASSTUDIO: A Tool for Genomic Data Management
+# GWASStudio: A Tool for Genomic Data Management

 ![alt text](image.png)

 ## Overview

-GWASSTUDIO is a comprehensive command-line interface (CLI) tool that serves as summary statistics store manager.
+GWASStudio is a comprehensive command-line interface (CLI) tool that serves as summary statistics store manager.
-The GWASSTUDIO infrastructure is designed to facilitate Cross-Dataset Exploration of Genomics Summary Statistics, providing researchers with efficient means to manage, query, and analyze large-scale genomic GWAS QTL data.
+The GWASStudio infrastructure is designed to facilitate Cross-Dataset Exploration of Genomics Summary Statistics, providing researchers with efficient means to manage, query, and analyze large-scale genomic GWAS QTL data.

 ## Core Purpose

-Gwasstudio provides a unified interface across the SCDH infrastructure, handling the ingestion, storage, querying and export of genomic data using high performance technologies.
+GWASStudio provides a unified interface across the SCDH infrastructure, handling the ingestion, storage, querying and export of genomic data using high performance technologies.

 ## Key Components

-Gwasstudio consists of several core components:
+GWASStudio consists of several core components:

 ### 1. Data Ingestion
 - **Data Ingestion**: Imports summary statistics data and its metadata associated, supporting both files singularly and in batches.